Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: PicoScenes Platform

 \section{PicoScenes Platform}

-We introduce PicoScenes, a powerful, hardware-unified and extensible Wi-Fi sensing platform which is designed to meet the most challenging requirements of the modern Wi-Fi sensing researches.
-Much beyond the basic CSI data extractor, PicoScenes integrates the packet injection-based Tx and adopts the ``drivers + platform + plug-ins'' design to support upcoming new CSI-ready hardwares and even software defined radio (SDR).
-In the following text, we present the architecture of PicoScenes and some design highlights.
+In this section, we introduce our Wi-Fi sensing platform software, PicoScenes.
+We herein present the architecture of PicoScenes and several design highlights.

-\subsection{PicoScenes Architecture}
+\subsection{PicoScenes architecture}

-PicoScenes consists of 3 layers as shown in the left of Fig.~\ref{fig:picoscenes_architecture}, namely PicoScenes Drivers, PicoScenes Platform and PicoScenes Plug-in Subsystem, from bottom to top.
+PicoScenes consists of 3 layers from bottom to top, as shown on the left side of Fig.~\ref{fig:picoscenes_architecture}: PicoScenes drivers, PicoScenes platform and PicoScenes plugin subsystem.

-\subsubsection{PicoScenes Drivers}
+\subsubsection{PicoScenes drivers}

-We create our own version of kernel drivers for the supported COTS NICs.
-These drivers extract the CSI and expose various of hardware controls to the user space.
-First of the major enhancements are the unified data format which encapsulates CSI, Rx status descriptor, and even the raw packet content.
-The second is the multi-NIC support which allows PicoScene Platform to concurrently access the CSI and hardware controls for all Wi-Fi NIC devices.
-PicoScenes Drivers currently supports two COTS NICs, QCA9300 and IWL5300, and is under active development to support other COTS NICs, such as BCM43xx series\cite{Nexmon}.
+We created our modified kernel drivers for both the QCA9300 and IWL5300.
+These drivers extract the CSI and expose various hardware controls.
+We improved the original drivers in three aspects: First, we added the multi-NIC concurrent CSI measurement functionality by refactoring the CSI data collection onto a per-device data structure, which allows the PicoScenes software to access the CSI from multiple NICs concurrently.
+Second, we provided a unified data format across the QCA9300, IWL5300 and SDR devices.
+All of the data components, the Rx descriptor, the CSI and the packet content are all self-descriptive and versioned \textit{segments}.
+All segments can be decoded only by version-matched parsers.
+In this way, we achieve forward compatibility for future upgrades.
+Third, we simplified the installation of the PicoScenes drivers.
+Instead of building an old kernel, the PicoScenes drivers are released directly in a prebuilt Debian .deb package.
+Users can install it by double-clicking.

-\subsubsection{PicoScenes Platform}
+\subsubsection{PicoScenes platform}

-PicoScenes Platform is essentially a middleware for Wi-Fi sensing.
-Besides the basic CSI data collection, it integrates the packet injection-based Tx control.
-It also abstracts the details for all types of frontend devices and exposes unified, powerful and user-friendly APIs to the measurement-specific plug-in layer.
-The Platform is designed to be extensible that new CSI-extractable hardwares can be easily accommodated by adding descriptive Frontend instances.
+The PicoScenes platform is essentially the middleware for Wi-Fi sensing research.
+In addition to the CSI data collection functionality, the platform integrates the packet-injection-based Tx control and low-level hardware controls.
+It abstracts all types of frontends and presents unified and powerful APIs to the upper plugin layer.
+The platform is also extensible; new CSI-available hardware can be easily integrated by adding a frontend description class.